brainworxx/kreXX-TYPO3-Extension/Documentation/TipsTricks/AjaxCli/Index.rst

 Ajax
 ^^^^
-kreXX tries to detect Ajax calls.
+Includekrexx tries to detect Ajax calls.
 When using the standard settings, kreXX will be disabled.
 The reason for this is
 simple: The output of the analysis will most certainly destroy the JSON or XML that should be send to the browser, causing a JS error.